You can currently buy IHG Rewards Points with an 100% bonus! You will receive those extra points once you buy 7,000 or more.

-IHG often offers a bonus of 100%!
-So if you don’t need a lot of IHG points in the foreseeable future, don’t buy any to hoard with the 80% bonus.
-You can only buy 100,000 points (+ bonus) per calendar year!
+IHG often offers a bonus of 80%-100%!
+So if you don’t need a lot of IHG points in the foreseeable future, don’t buy any to hoard with a lower bonus.

 For 1,000 points + bonus you pay $13.50, $12.50 or $11.50 or even only $10 depending on the number of points you buy:

 - 1,000 – 6,000 points: $13,50 (approx. €11,00)

 - 7,000 – 10,000 points + 100% bonus: $13.50 (approx. €12.00), effectively €6.00/1,000 points

 - 11,000 – 25,000 points + 100% bonus: $11.50 (approx. €10.20), effectively €5.10/1,000 points

 - 26,000 – 60,000 points + 100% bonus: $10.00 (approx. €8.80), effectively €4.40/1,000 points